20 INCH FRONT SUSPENSION BIKES

 Prevelo Zulu 3

-The Zulu Three Heir is here!
-This is a mountain bike in every way ready to punch above normal 20 inch pedal bikes.
-"Enduro" Geo (66 HA, 74 STA, 340mm chainstays), 11-36T cassette, 12 mm rear thru axle make this bike an absolute beast.
-With two builds available: an 80mm Spinner Air fork or carbon lower rebound adjust fork (amazing!), Microshift clutch derailleur, 120 mm cranks, tubeless 2.25 inch Vee tires on WTB tubless Rims, dropper post routing, hydraulic disc brakes, the Zulu 3 is home railing corners and blasting jumps on the mountain bike trails.
-Hold on to your hat's Mom and Dad...its about to get wild.
+The 2024 Zulu Three is here!
+This bike is now the bike to beat for a premium hardtail.
+"Trail" Geo (66 HA, 74 STA, 335mm chainstays), 11-38T cassette, 12 mm rear thru axle make this bike an absolute beast.
+The New 2024 RST first fork is now best in class suspension for kids hardtails (it is now lighter and the air spring works amazing).
+Microshift short cage clutch derailleur, 120 mm cranks, small 19mm bar diameter grips, tubeless 2.2 inch Kenda tires on tubeless Rims, dropper post routing for optional pivotal seat dropper (firs time we have seen pivotal seat dropper), hydraulic disc brakes, the Zulu 3 is home railing corners and blasting jumps on the mountain bike trails.

 Forth 20 X2